Haley Lu Richardson: Personal life

 Richardson has been crocheting since the age of eight, and has an Etsy shop where she sells accessories and crocheted clothing made from her own designs.

 Richardson began dating Brett Dier in 2012, after they met on the set of Ravenswood.
-Richardson proposed to Dier in 2019.
+Richardson proposed to him in 2019.
 On the television program Busy Tonight, she said that she and Dier were not "romantic" people, and she had asked him to marry her casually over pizza.
 In 2022, Richardson announced that they had broken up two years earlier.